 As the online world continues to connect us in new and exciting ways, it’s important to remember that there are also risks associated with our online activities.
-SID, celebrated on Tuesday, 7 February 2023, is a great opportunity to reflect on the ways in which we can protect ourselves online.
+SID, celebrated on Tuesday, 6 February 2024, is a great opportunity to reflect on how we can protect ourselves online.
 Here are the top ways to do so, based on advice from experts at the UK Safer Internet Centre, stakeholders at the European Commission, and online safety organizations such as ConnectSafely and Insafe.

 - Media Literacy: A crucial aspect of online safety is media literacy, which involves being able to critically evaluate online content and sources.
 By developing media literacy skills, we can identify and avoid misinformation, scams, and other forms of harmful content.

-- Strong Passwords: Using strong and unique passwords for your online accounts is one of the easiest and most effective ways to protect yourself online.
+- Strong Passwords: Using strong and unique passwords for your online accounts is one of the easiest and most effective ways to protect yourself online and increase your cybersecurity.
 Avoid using the same password for multiple accounts and consider using a password manager to keep track of your login information.

-- Careful Sharing: Be mindful of what you share online, including personal information, photos, and opinions.
-Consider the potential audience for the content you’re sharing, and think about how it could impact your self-esteem and relationships.
+- Careful Sharing: Be mindful of what you share online, especially on social media platforms like Facebook, Instagram, X, Tiktok, and LinkedIn.
+This includes personal information, photos, and opinions.
+Consider the potential audience for the content you’re sharing, and think about how it could impact your mental health, self-esteem, and relationships.

-- Keeping Up-to-date: Stay informed about the latest online safety news and trends by following reliable sources such as the UK Safer Internet Centre, the European Commission, and ConnectSafely.
-You can also consult the online safety calendar on saferinternetday.org for a list of events and activities related to safer internet day.
+- Keeping Up-to-date: Stay informed about the latest online safety news and trends by following reliable sources and providers, such as the UK Safer Internet Centre, the European Commission, and ConnectSafely.
+You can also consult the online safety calendar on saferinternetday.org for a list of events and activities related to Safer Internet Day.

 - conversation starters and resources to help families and friends discuss the responsible and safe use of technology.
 These conversations can help to build media literacy skills, increase awareness of online risks, and promote a better internet for everyone.